-Natural minerals can help improve the weight and performance of plastic foam composites, PVC and polystyrene.
+Natural minerals can help improve the weight and performance of PP, PVC and polystyrene plastic foam composites.

 If you’re producing lightweight materials from polyolefin-based foam composites, or other foamed plastics such as PVC or expanded polystyrene, minerals like calcium carbonate and talc* can improve stiffness at lower densities and increase foaming.